hantsy/jakartaee11-sandbox/docs/concurrency.md

 With this setup, messages sent to the chat service are stored in Redis and broadcast to connected clients via SSE.
 The `RequestCountSubscriber` processes messages asynchronously, demonstrating Jakarta Concurrency's Reactive Streams support.

-After deployment, you can interact with the service using the REST endpoints: e.g., `GET /chat` to join chat conversation via SSE, `POST /chat` to send new messages, and `GET /chat/sync` or `GET /chat/async` to retrieve the latest 10 messages.
+After deployment, you can interact with the service using the REST endpoints: e.g., `GET /chat` to join a chat conversation via SSE, `POST /chat` to send new messages, and `GET /chat/sync` or `GET /chat/async` to retrieve the latest 10 messages.

 > [!Warning]
 > Jakarta REST does not yet provide native reactive-streams support, so `GET /chat/flow` may not work reliably on some application servers.